Element 4 Aspect 1: Planning

 Key phrases: unit, programme, progression, learning intentions, assessment, reporting.

 Units provided by teachers as acknowledged.
 Support material written by Ange Compton, Dr Vicki Compton and Cliff Harwood under contract to the Ministry of Education to support Technology in The New Zealand Curriculum.

 Reference:Unit Planning in Technology.
 Units provided by teachers as acknowledged.
 Support material written by Ange Compton, Dr Vicki Compton and Cliff Harwood under contract to the Ministry of Education to support Technology in The New Zealand Curriculum.

 Review Statement: Programmes of learning in Technology provide context relevant learning opportunities for students supported by connected and focussed learning experiences.
 The overall goal of any programme in Technology is to ensure all students progress their understanding of and/or competency in the components of Technology as identified in the 2007 Technology learning area.
 This can only be achieved through the selection and development of appropriate contexts which provide opportunity to develop specific knowledge and skills which will serve as the basis from which students can build generic understandings and/or competencies captured in these components.

 Key phrases: unit, progression, learning intentions, assessment, reporting, focussed learning experiences, context, specific knowledge and skills.

 Developing Junior Technology Programmes

-Review Statement: This case study examines a strategic department-wide approach in the implementation of the Technology Curriculum and the creation of an innovative teaching framework to ensure student progression through Years 9-13 in a complex, large school environment.
+Review Statement: This case study examines a strategic department-wide approach in the implementation of the Technology learning area and the creation of an innovative teaching framework to ensure student progression through Years 9-13 in a complex, large school environment.